CarterStevens1/movieLogger/notes.md

     - Allow column to be deleted (with confirmation if there are rows in it)
       - If column is deleted, delete all associated rows (Vertical association)
     - Sort rows vertically by A-Z
+    - Allow columns to be draggable to readjust the size and retain that new size on refresh
     - Add ability to create tags (TBD)
-      - Create them on board creation and allow users to select them during movie add -->
+      - Create them on board creation and allow users to select them during movie add -For each row or column added save and retain aswell as any content added save and retain.
+-->